Khoekhoe language: Orthography

 There have been several orthographies used for Nama.
 A Khoekhoegowab dictionary (Haacke 2000) uses the modern standard.

-In standard orthography, the consonants b d g are used for words with one of the lower tone melodies and p t k for one of the higher tone melodies.
-W is only used between vowels, though it may be replaced with b or p according to melody.
+In standard orthography, the consonants b d g are used for words with one of the lower tone melodies and p t k for one of the higher tone melodies; they are otherwise pronounced the same.
+W is only used between vowels, though it may be replaced with b or p according to tone.
 Overt tone marking is otherwise generally omitted.

 Nasal vowels are written with a circumflex.
 All nasal vowels are long, as in hû /hũ̀ṹ/ 'seven'.
 Long (double) vowels are otherwise written with a macron, as in ā /ʔàa̋/ 'to cry, weep'; these constitute two moras (two tone-bearing units).

 A glottal stop is not written at the beginning of a word (where it is predictable), but it is transcribed with a hyphen in compound words, such as gao-aob /kȁòʔòȁp/ 'chief'.

-The clicks are written using the IPA symbols:
+The clicks are written with the Lepsius letters that were later adopted as IPA symbols.
+The basic (tenuis) clicks are: